Get Started

 - Junior or senior standing

-Applications will continue to be accepted after the priority deadlines through the start of the quarter.
-Class availability and choice may be limited if students apply after the priority deadline.
-We strongly encourage new students to submit their Running Start enrollment packet no later than a week before the quarter begins to ensure students have enough time to get registered, prepared and ready to start on the first day of the quarter.
+Our office will accept applications after the priority deadlines through the start of the quarter.
+We strongly encourage new students joining us in the summer or fall quarters to submit their Running Start enrollment packet by the time the New Student Registration window opens in late May.
+For new students joining us in the winter or spring quarters, submitting the Running Start enrollment packet no later than a week before the quarter begins ensures that there is enough time to register and prepare to start classes on the first day of the quarter.

 Steps to Enroll